-This wonderful neighbourhood café at Grade II-listed St James Church is capably run and warmly welcoming.
+This wonderful neighbourhood café at the Grade II-listed St James Church is capably run and warmly welcoming.
 On our visit an espresso was well made, but best of all was a light and airy gluten-free orange cake (the equal of any we’ve tasted).
 There’s a lovely story behind the Sanctuary, too.
 When plans were announced to shut the local post office, vicar Andrew Cain hatched the idea of moving it to his church.
 The new operation opened in 2014 and profits go to a local community charity.
-Note that on Sundays, the church is used as a church.
+Note that, on Sundays, the church is used as a church.

 Best coffee shops in east London

 Blink and you might miss it.
 With just five tables inside and a few seats out front, 46b is small.
 But what it lacks in size, it makes up for with bags of charm and very good coffee.
 Open since 2012, it’s got a loyal local following and the friendly owners know everyone.
 Espressos are skilfully made with Square Mile’s Red Brick beans.
 E5 Bakehouse supplies the bread for sandwiches and toasties, with fillings like chorizo, cheddar and chutney.
 Cakes, including gluten-free orange, walnut and olive oil are baked onsite.
 The homespun feel to the décor only adds to the appeal.
 They also run a second spot, Hand Café, in Stratford.

 The bottom line: This friendly little neighbourhood café in Homerton is a proper gem.